-&lt;sup>1 A list of the previous Strategy Ph.D. graduates is provided in the Appendix of this document.
+1 A list of the previous Strategy Ph.D. graduates is provided in the Appendix of this document.

 Since relaunching the program in 2008, the SEO program has hosted many visiting distinguished scholars.
-We also have hosted several research conferences including an SMS extension, the Mid-Atlantic Strategy Colloquium, a JMS-sponsored conference on meta-analysis, the BCERC in June 2023.
+We also have hosted several research conferences including an SMS extension, the Mid-Atlantic Strategy Colloquium, a JMS-sponsored conference on meta-analysis, the BCERC in June 2023, and an AMJ workshop in September 2024.